 Both of these villains take the prize for being the most insane badguys in their respective franchises (which is no mean feat I can assure you).
 Both are great characters but once again I am going to go with Xena here and say Alti was better.
 Of the two of them Drusilla was definitely the more sympathetic and fleshed out character, Alti was just a monster.

-Watch “Between the lines” when Xena and Gabrielle try to fight Alti on their own they get the shit kicked out of them, they don’t just lose they are both lying on the floor cut all over, broken ribs, broken legs crying and whimpering whilst Alti, who doesn’t even have a scratch on her is laughing at them!
+Watch “Between the lines” when Xena and Gabrielle try to fight Alti on their own they don’t just lose.
+They are both lying on the floor cut all over, broken ribs, broken legs crying and whimpering whilst Alti, who doesn’t even have a scratch on her is laughing at them!

 Xena 4/ Buffy 3